thecandlestick/silverbullet/website/HashMap.md

 * **Fix 2**: Periodically, all records are _re-hashed_ into a brand new hash table.

-_KC: What would be the time complexity of a re-hash operation?_
+_DQ: What would be the time complexity of a re-hash operation?_

 ### Load Factor